Style (2006 film)

 Style is a 2006 Indian Telugu-language dance film written and directed by Raghava Lawrence.
 Produced by Larsco Entertainments, the film stars two renowned choreographers Prabhu Deva and Raghava Lawrence together, alongside Raja, Kamalinee Mukherjee and Charmme Kaur in important roles with Chiranjeevi and Nagarjuna Akkineni in cameo appearances.
 The soundtrack was composed by Mani Sharma.

 Style garnered the Filmfare Award for Best Choreography and also won two Nandi Awards.

 Plot

-Raghava is a cleaning boy at a dance school in Visakhapatnam, where he and his friends get admitted in a dance school headed by Ganesh, a former dancer who became handicapped due to his rival Anthony orchestrating an accident against him for beating Anthony in a dance competition and heading into the international arena.
+Raghava is a cleaning boy at a dance school in Visakhapatnam, where he and his friends have been enrolled.
+The school is headed by Ganesh, a former dancer who became handicapped due to his rival Anthony orchestrating an accident to avenge defeat at his hands in a dance competition.
 Raghava and his friends begin training under Ganesh.
 Despite several obstacles, Raghava and his batch defeat Anthony's batch in the dance competition, where Raghava receives an offer as a dance choreographer in Chiranjeevi's upcoming film.